OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/install-tf-rhosp-ziu.rst

           openstack overcloud update run --nodes overcloud-contrailcontroller-0

-       Ensure that the TF status is ok on overcloud-contrailcontroller-0 before proceeding.
+       Ensure that the OpenSDN status is ok on overcloud-contrailcontroller-0 before proceeding.

        If the analytics and the analyticsdb nodes are on separate nodes,